-H. All directors should have sufficient time to meet their board responsibilities.
-Nonexecutive directors should provide constructive challenge, strategic guidance, offer specialist advice and hold management to account.
+Non executive H. All directors should have sufficient time to meet their board responsibilities.
+They Non-executive directors should provide constructive challenge, strategic guidance, offer specialist advice and hold management to account.

 I. The board, supported by the company secretary, should ensure that it has the policies, processes, information, time and resources it needs in order to function effectively and efficiently.